 5. Perceiving that We are Not Seeing and Hearing: Reflexive Awareness in Aristotle

 Part III.
 Representation

-6. Eidōla and Phantasmata in Aristotle: Two Senses of "Image" in Aristotelian Psychology
+6. Eidōla and Phantasmata in Aristotle: Three Senses of "Image" in Aristotelian Psychology

 7. Aristotle and the Cartesian Theatre

 8. Thinking Bodies: Aristotle on the Biological Basis of Human Cognition